Funghang/OpenCV-Image-color-detection/README.md

 ![Alt Text](https://github.com/Funghang/OpenCV-Image-color-detection/blob/main/rubickscube.png) fig1

-# 3. Converting to HSV:
+# 3. Converting BGR to HSV:
 The image is then converted from the default BGR color space to the HSV color space using cv2.cvtColor() function.
 HSV is often used in color detection tasks because it separates the color information into three components - Hue, Saturation, and Value.

 ```hsv_image = cv2.cvtColor(image, cv2.COLOR_BGR2HSV) ```